 What are the best protections for urinary leakage in women?

 With the right products, you can continue to live normally despite urinary incontinence.
 The urinary protections allow to capture the liquid, the odors, preserve your skin and are discreet to be worn at any time of the day.

 The main protections for urinary leakage are the following:

-- Park guide walks panty liners are designed specifically for urinary incontinence.
+- The panty liners are designed specifically for urinary incontinence.
 They are generally thicker and more absorbent than traditional disposable pads to provide maximum protection.

-- Park guide walks stowelsincontinence are similar to disposable sanitary napkins except that they are designed specifically for urinary incontinence.
+- The stowelsincontinence are similar to disposable sanitary napkins except that they are designed specifically for urinary incontinence.
 They are often used for light to moderate leaks.

-- Park guide walks adult diapers are designed to absorb urinary leakage and can be used for long-lasting protection.
+- The adult diapers are designed to absorb urinary leakage and can be used for long-lasting protection.

-- Park guide walks Period Panties can also be used for light urinary leakage.
+- The period panties can also be used for light urinary leakage.
 These reusable incontinence briefs are designed to absorb leaks and can be worn as an alternative to other types of bladder protection.